Aznoryusof/candidate_chatai/README.md

 This application has been tested to successfully run on a laptop with a single RTX 2060 GPU that has 6 GB of GDDR6 memory running on Ubuntu 22.04 LTS.

-The application is implemented using Langchain, llama.cpp, Streamlit and Flask.
+The application is implemented using ChromaDB, Langchain, llama.cpp, Streamlit and Flask.

 The following describes the step-by-step process of setting up the application using docker containers on a Linux machine.